 The peering process terminates by creating a new virtual node in the home cluster.
 According to the Liqo terminology, the new virtual node is called big node, as it represents (and aggregates) a subset of the resources available in the foreign cluster.
 Conversely, the home cluster becomes what we call a big cluster, as it represents a cluster whose resources span (transparently) across multiple physical clusters.

-Since the foreign cluster is represented by a local (virtual) node in the home cluster, offloading a pod on the remote cluster correspond to scheduling it on a specific node.
-When the virtual Kubelet creates a new pod in the foreign cluster, the foreign scheduler elects one remote, physical node as host for the received pod, while the remote, physical kubelet managing that pod takes care of the containers’ execution.
+Since the foreign cluster is represented by a virtual node in the home cluster, offloading a pod on the remote cluster corresponds to scheduling it on a specific node.
+When the virtual kubelet creates a new pod in the foreign cluster, the foreign scheduler elects one remote, physical node as host for the received pod, while the remote, physical kubelet managing that pod takes care of the containers’ execution.

 In a nutshell, a cluster that peers with

-Generally speaking, a real Kubelet is in charge of accomplishing two tasks:
+Generally speaking, a standard kubelet is in charge of accomplishing two tasks:

 Similarly, the virtual kubelet is in charge of:

 Also, our implementation provides a feature we called “reflection”, described here.